openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

 }
 ```

 The `covid_forecast` arguments can be missing except for region.
 This makes the corresponding URL parameters optional.
-We have to remember that URL form encoded parameters will be of character type, thus checking type and making appropriate type conversions is necessary (i.e. `as.numeric()` for the `window` argument).
+We have to remember that URL form encoded parameters will be of type character, thus checking type and making appropriate type conversions is necessary (i.e. `as.numeric()` for the `window` argument).

 ### Build, push, and deploy the function

-Now you can use `faas-cli up` to build, push, and deploy the COVID-19 forecast function to the OpenFaaS cluster:
+Now you can use `faas-cli up` to build, push, and deploy the COVID-19 forecast function to your OpenFaaS cluster:

 ```bash
 faas-cli up -f covid-forecast.yml
 ```

-You can test the function's deployed instance with curl:
+Test the function's deployed instance with curl:

 ```bash
 curl -X GET -G \